ccbogel/QualCoder/README.md

 This script installs the dependencies using dnf and the ebook libraries with a work-around, specified at https://github.com/ccbogel/QualCoder/issues/72#issuecomment-695962784.

 Fedora uses wayland with does not work well with the Qt graphical interface (for now).
 I suggest you also install xwayland.

-### Windows:

-Install  [VLC](https://www.videolan.org/vlc/download-windows.html) or from the Windows Store.

-The 2.8 Release contains an exe file (created on Windows 10, 64 bit).

-Download the QualCoder software from: https://github.com/ccbogel/QualCoder.
-This is the newest, but not yet officially released, version of code.
-Alternatively, choose the most recent release.
-Click the green button "Code", and then "Download ZIP".
-Then, unpack the file in a selected place (e.g. desktop).

-Open the unpacked folder "QualCoder-master", then open the folder "qualcoder" and make a shortcut of the file "__main__.py" on the desktop - for easier access.
-This file is the starting file for running software.

-The software is written in Python and does not have an exe file for Windows.
-Download and install the Python programming language.
-The minimum version that works for QualCoder is 3.6.
-[Python3](https://www.python.org/downloads/).
-Download the file (at the bottom of the web site) "Windows installer (64-bit)" (or 32-bit if you have an older system) and install Python.

-IMORTANT: in the first window of the installation mark the option "Add Python to PATH" - it makes the last step easier.

-The final step, install extra modules to Python.
-Type the letters "cmd" in the Windows Start searching engine, and click on the black software "cmd.exe" - this is the command console for Windows.
-In the console paste, using the right-click context menu (ctrl+v does not work) the following:

-`py -m pip install wheel pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl pydub SpeechRecognition`

-Then click enter.
-Wait, until all modules are installed (the command phrase should be again visible: "C:\Users[Your Windows account name]> or similar).

-Finally run the setup.py script:

-`py setup.py install`

-The `py` command uses the most recent installed version of python.
-You can use a specific version on your Windows, if you have many pythons installed, e.g. `py -3.8`  See discussion here: [Difference between py and python](https://stackoverflow.com/questions/50896496/what-is-the-difference-between-py-and-python-in-the-terminal)  You can run the cmd.exe as described above, and type `py` and Enter.
-The first line will tell you which version of python that command runs.
-To exit, press Ctrl Z.

-Run QualCoder from cmd.exe
-Move to the QualCoder-master folder, then type

-`py -m qualcoder`

-Run by double-click
-Open the QualCoder-master\qualcoder folder.
-Double-click the __main__.py file to run.
-You can make a shortcut to this file and keep the shortcut on the desktop.

 ### MacOS